310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/prologue.md

 {% bubble Kuro %}
 See, apparently there's not enough people to patrol the school during the festival.

-I kinda overheard Hasumi talking about it… I thought I could help out a little, but — I'll be too busy with the performance, so I doubt I'll have any time to patrol.
+I kinda overheard Hasumi talking 'bout it… I thought I could help out a little, but — I'll be too busy with the performance, so I doubt I'll have any time to patrol.

 That’s when I thought maybe you guys could help out instead.

-Ryuseitai's about being heroes of justice, so a duty to maintain public order would suit you all perfectly, yeah?
+Ryuseitai's 'bout being heroes of justice, so a duty to maintain public order would suit you all perfectly, yeah?

 But, well… This isn't your problem to deal with.
 Hopefully they'll find people for the job, so forget what I just said.
 {% endbubble %}